ilbolzo/esg-score-prediction/README.md

 ## 📂 Files

-- `redicting ESG Sustaniablity Scores from Corporate Financial and Environmental Data .ipynb`: Full Jupyter notebook containing code, visualizations, and explanations.
+- `notebook.ipynb`: Full Jupyter notebook containing code, visualizations, and explanations.
-- `company_esg_financial_dataset.csv`: The dataset used for training and testing.
+- `dataset.csv`: The dataset used for training and testing.
 - `README.md`: Project overview and usage instructions.

 ## ⚙️ Features